Witold6/AI-Biomod/README.md

 AI-Biomod has a quantum material replicator module.
 Biomod SI has an electrostimulation EMS training module.
 A quantum body scan of a magnetic tomograph if there are disorders after the test heals at the DNA level.
 SI module of quantum teleportation for transport and logistic, communication, planetary and intergalactic as well as galactic.
+The digital mine module is a replicator of matter that digitally generates any chemical elements.
+The digital quantum cuisine module generates any food, such as from a farmer's computer.
+The replicator of the matter is the Wi-Fi link.